 Figure 1 Annual submissions of World Journal of Hepatology from 2013 to 2020.

 Figure 2 Article types among the 112 manuscripts published by World Journal of Hepatology in 2020.

 Figure 3 Top 16 countries by number of World Journal of Hepatology published manuscripts in 2020.

 Figure 4 Article types of World Journal of Hepatology invited manuscripts for 2021.

 Figure 5 Countries of World Journal of Hepatology Editorial Board Members in 2020.
-Top 11 countries by the number of editorial members, where no less than 5 members are located least in each country.
+Top 11 countries by the number of editorial members, where no less than five members are located in each country.